Belgian Dubbel - About 2 weeks in Primary

 A Sunday Brewing Co. beer will be poured out tonight in respect for Harry K. You will be missed!

-Wyeast American Hefeweizen Yeast WLP320
+Wyeast American Hefeweizen Yeast WLP320.jpg)

 Servomyces yeast nutrient